-The winners of the 2014 Investment Life & Pensions Moneyfacts Awards were announced last night during a glittering ceremony held at the Lancaster London Hotel.
+The winners of the 2016 Investment Life & Pensions Moneyfacts Awards were announced last night at a glittering ceremony held at the Lancaster London Hotel, amid much expectation and excitement.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.